sfigg/commercialization-public/docset/customize/mdm/policy-configuration-service-provider.md

 <p style="margin-left: 20px">To validate on Desktop, do the following:

 1. Enable policy.
-2. Open Start, click on the Power button, and verify "Restart" and "Update and restart" is not available.
+2. Open Start, click on the Power button, and verify "Restart" and "Update and restart" are not available.

 <a href="" id="start-hideshutdown"></a>**Start/HideShutDown**